Most homeowners want to have a perfect yard by using simple landscaping ideas of tiny little shrubs and big trees that appeal visually to passersby.

 6. Use Synthetic Grass

-In case you want to go an extra mile to protect the environment, you should think of adding synthetic grass to your landscape.
+In case you want to go the extra mile to protect the environment, you should think of adding synthetic grass to your landscape.
 It looks like natural grass but doesn’t need much maintenance.

 You don’t need to buy any pesticides, herbicides or chemical fertilizers (all of which lead to water pollution) to maintain it.